PatoSala/notion-blocks/packages/core/README.md

 ```

 ### 2. Install a block-component library
-@react-nativee-blocks/core by it's own only provides the necessary tools to create a block based interface but does not provide the block components to be rendered.
+`@react-nativee-blocks/core` by it's own only provides the necessary tools to create a block based interface but does not provide the block components to be rendered.
 It´s up to you if you want to use an already existing set of blocks, create your own or even use both at the same time.
-In this example wee'll be using [@react-native-blocks/blocks](https://www.npmjs.com/package/@react-native-blocks/blocks) which provides a set of blocks similar to the ones present in Notion (Pages, Headings, Checkboxes, etc).
+In this example we'll be using [@react-native-blocks/blocks](https://www.npmjs.com/package/@react-native-blocks/blocks) which provides a set of blocks similar to the ones present in Notion (Pages, Headings, Checkboxes, etc).
 ```
 npm install @react-native-blocks/blocks
 ```